cockroachdb/docs/src/current/cockroachcloud/managing-access.md

     {{site.data.alerts.end}}

 {{site.data.alerts.callout_danger}}
-As an [Org Administrator (legacy)]({% link cockroachcloud/authorization.md %}#org-administrator-legacy) or [Org Administrator]({% link cockroachcloud/authorization.md %}#org-administrator), you may revoke that role from your own user; however, you will not be able to re-grant the administrator role to yourself.
+An [Org Administrator]({% link cockroachcloud/authorization.md %}#org-administrator) can revoke that role from their own user, but cannot subsequently re-grant the administrator role to themselves.
 {{site.data.alerts.end}}

 ### Remove a team member